 The Company recognizes interest and/or penalties related to uncertain tax positions in current income tax expense.
-As of December 31, 2018 and December 31, 2017, the Company had accrued interest and penalties of \$0.1 million in the consolidated balance sheet, of which \$11 thousand were accrued in the consolidated statement of operations.
+For each the years ended December 31, 2019 and December 31, 2018, the Company had accrued interest and penalties of \$0.1 million in the consolidated balance sheet, of which \$13 thousand and \$11 thousand were accrued in the consolidated statement of operations, for December 31, 2019 and 2018, respectively.
 Although it is not reasonably possible to estimate the amount by which unrecognized tax benefits may increase or decrease within the next twelve months due to uncertainties regarding the timing of any examinations, the Company does not expect its unrecognized tax benefits to decrease during the next twelve months.

 The Company files income tax returns in the United States federal jurisdiction and various state and foreign jurisdictions.
-As of December 31, 2018, the tax years that remained subject to examination by a major tax jurisdiction for the Company's most significant subsidiaries were as follows:
+As of December 31, 2019, the tax years that remained subject to examination by a major tax jurisdiction for the Company's most significant subsidiaries were as follows: